elCarlosSantiago/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) The forEach method executes a provided callback function once on each element in an array.
+The map() function also calls a provided function once for each element in an array, however, the map() function creates a new array with the results of said function.
 2. Explain the difference between a callback and a higher order function.
+A higher order function is a function that accepts another function (or functions) as an argument, higher order functions can also return functions.
+A callback function is a function that is passed to another function .

 3. What is closure?
+A closure refers to a function being able to access its parents scope for variables & data even after the parent function has closed.
 4. Describe the four rules of the 'this' keyword.
+  1. Window/Global object binding.
+This refers to when the this keyword binds to either the window object in the browser or the global object in node.
+  2. Implicit binding.
+When a preceding dot calls a function the object before the dot is the context for this.
+  3. Principle 3 is New binding, whenever we use a constructor function, this refers to the specific object that is created and returned by said constructor function.
+  4. Explicit binding is whenever the .call or .apply methods are used
 5. Why do we need super() in an extended class?

-You are expected to be able to answer questions in these areas.
+    The super() is needed to call the constructors parent class & to access its properties & methods You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions